 Introducing the FastComet ModSecurity cPanel Feature

 Since the beginning, our Security Specialists are developing a universal solution for defending our clients’ websites from malicious attacks targeting known vulnerabilities in the most used open-source applications.
-Every month the major security monitors are reporting tons of vulnerabilities mostly in the commonly used WordPress plugins and/or Joomla components and every month our FastComet Security Team is implementing new rule sets in our WAF (Web Application Firewall) in order to get these vulnerabilities covered and to provide our customers with outstanding security layer.
+Every month the major security monitors are reporting tons of vulnerabilities mostly in the commonly used WordPress plugins and/or Joomla components and every month our FastComet Security Team is implementing new rule sets in our WAF (Web Application Firewall) in order to get these vulnerabilities covered and to provide our customers with an outstanding security layer.

 Well, using some mojo called Web Requests Filtering.
 Every time someone (a user typically) access your website he or she is performing a request to a resource hosted on your account with us.
 Our WAF is checking that request initially and after the request is verified the same is allowed to reach the server.